Beyond Advocacy: A Design Space for Replication-Related Studies: Related Work

 \subsection{Replication Discourse}

-Concerns about the lack of replicability and reproducibility have been widely discussed across scientific disciplines, often framed through the broader "replication crisis"\cite{open2015estimating,leek2015glass,cockburn2020threats}.
+Concerns about the lack of reproducibility and replicability have been widely discussed across scientific disciplines, often framed through the broader "replication crisis"~\cite{open2015estimating,leek2015glass,cockburn2020threats}.
 While attempts have been made to define taxonomies and clarify terminology, naming conventions across communities are still incompatible and ambiguous~\cite{plesser2018reproducibility,drummond2009replicability}, and have been shown to have shifted over time and fields~\cite{barba2018terminologies}.

-The visualization and HCI research communities have similar challenges\cite{kosara2018skipping}, with discussion of replication highlighted in community venues such as the 2018 BELIV workshop\cite{sedlmair2018proceedings} and the CHI 2013 RepliCHI workshop\cite{wilson2013replichi}, alongside other reflective articles\cite{sukumar2018towards,kosara2018skipping,lucke2018lowering,valdez2018requirements}.
-At the same time, cross-community definitions continue to evolve.
-For example, the ACM has defined replication-related terminology twice\cite{acm_artifact_review_badging_2020}, and recent research still states inconsistent usage\cite{isenberg2024state}.
-While such discourse is valuable for discussing broad methodological concerns, terminology- or type-based categorizations provide limited guidance for the practical-level decisions required to design and report replication-related studies.
+The Visualization and HCI research communities have similar challenges~\cite{kosara2018skipping}, with discussion of replication highlighted in community venues such as the BELIV 2018 workshop~\cite{sedlmair2018proceedings} and the CHI 2013 RepliCHI workshop~\cite{wilson2013replichi}, alongside other reflective articles~\cite{sukumar2018towards,kosara2018skipping,lucke2018lowering,valdez2018requirements}.
+In addition, recent research still highlights the inconsistent usage~\cite{isenberg2024state}.

-Beyond the advocacy articles, publication of replicated experiments is, while still rare, increasing in the visualization literature\cite{kay2015beyond,creamervalidation}.
-For example, multiple studies\cite{davis2022risks,haehn2018evaluating} have replicated classic graphical perception results\cite{cleveland1984graphical}, and the rise of crowdsourcing has enabled previous in-person experiments to be repeated online\cite{heer2010crowdsourcing}.
-In addition, it is increasing that a study can be replicated with a participant sample taken from a different population to that used in the reference study\cite{khalaila2025they,haehn2018evaluating}.
-However, the reporting of these studies lack a consistent and unambiguous framework for articulating the correspondence between the replication study and the reference study.
+Beyond advocacy articles, publication of replicated experiments is, while still rare, increasing in the visualization literature~\cite{kay2015beyond,creamervalidation}.
+For example, multiple studies~\cite{davis2022risks,haehn2018evaluating} have replicated classic graphical perception results~\cite{cleveland1984graphical}, and the rise of crowdsourcing has enabled prior in-person experiments to be replicated online~\cite{heer2010crowdsourcing}.
+In addition, it is increasingly common that a study is replicated with participants taken from a different population to that used in the reference study~\cite{khalaila2025they,haehn2018evaluating}, thus testing the generalisability of the prior results.
+However, the reporting of these studies lacks a consistent and unambiguous framework for articulating the correspondence between the replication study and the reference study.